 Mt Garfield and the Town of Palisade, CO.

-Open space grants help fund land conservation projects for public and private use through fee acquisitions or conservation easements.
+Open space grants help fund land conservation projects through fee acquisitions or conservation easements.

 Land acquisition projects intended for low-impact, passive recreation with very limited facilities should be submitted through our Open Space Program; acquisition projects intended for high-impact, active recreation with significant facility development should be submitted through our Local Parks and Outdoor Recreation Grant Program.